We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 Problem Description

-In a regular convex polygon with n vertices, each vertex has one monkey that can move to a neighboring vertex.
-A collision occurs if at least two monkeys end up on the same vertex or intersect on an edge.
-The task is to return the number of ways the monkeys can move such that at least one collision happens, modulo 10^9 + 7.
+There is a regular convex polygon with n vertices (n ≥ 3), each hosting one monkey.
+Every monkey simultaneously moves to one of its two adjacent vertices (clockwise or anticlockwise).
+A collision occurs if, after the move, two or more monkeys either end up on the same vertex or cross paths on an edge.
+The task is to count how many possible movement combinations lead to at least one collision, answering modulo 10^9 + 7.

 Key Insights

-• The only valid movements that result in no collisions are when all monkeys move in the same direction (either all clockwise or all anticlockwise).
+• The only non-collision (safe) moves are when every monkey moves in the same direction (either all clockwise or all anticlockwise).

 Space and Time Complexity